 Here is a graph showing the percentage of students in different countries attending private school.
 The red parts are truly private; the grey parts are dependent on government funding but privately operated, so sort of like charters in the US:

-In the United States, many of the wealthiest students attend private schools.
+In the US, there is a fancy private school to fancy college pipeline.
+Fancy colleges are a font of inequality.
+Which leads many to a tempting thought: what if we banned private schools?
 What if we simply passed a law that made it illegal for such schools to exist on the grounds of promoting education equity, as many people have suggested?